Buzău: Rail

-Buzău is one of the main hubs of Romanian Railways, as it connects Bucharest and Ploiești with Focșani, Galați and Constanța.
+Buzău is one of the main hubs of Romanian Railways, as it connects Muntenia with Western Moldavia.
 The city railway station was open in 1872, along with the Bucharest-Galați railway.

 A branch of this railway, from Buzău to Mărășești was opened a few years later, on 13 June 1881, and it was the first railway designed by Romanian engineers.

 The Buzău-Nehoiașu line, open in 1908, connects Buzău to the smaller towns and villages along the Buzău River valley, including Nehoiu and Pătârlagele.

 Road

-Buzău is crossed by national road DN2 (part of European route E85), which connects the city to Bucharest to the south and to Râmnicu Sărat and the main cities of Western Moldavia to the north.
+Buzău is crossed by A7 motorway, which connects the city to Ploiești to the south and to Râmnicu Sărat and the main cities of Western Moldavia to the north.
+Along the highway runs national road DN2 (part of European route E85), which connects the same cities, except for the south end extension in Bucharest.
+The highway has 3 exits locates near the city: one near the Vadu Pașii commune, one on national road DN2B and one near the intersection between DN2 and DN1B.
 National road DN1B (European Route E577) branches out of DN2 in Buzău.
 This road connects the city to Ploiești.
 In the north of the city, DN10 also branches from DN2.
 It crosses the Carpathians at their south-eastern curvature through Buzău Pass towards Brașov.
 The south of Buzău is also crossed by national road DN2B, which branches from DN2 în the neighboring commune of Costești, leading eastward to Galați and Brăila.
 In Buzău, county road DJ203D branches from DN2B.
 It leads south to Țintești and Smeeni, where it ends in DN2C, a road along which it helps connect Buzău to Slobozia.

-In the Buzău city area, the only functional road bridge over Buzău River is the one crossing with DN2 to Mărăcineni.
-There is another road bridge, connecting the city to Vadu Pașii, near the railway bridge.
-It was however closed after it was destroyed by a flash flood in 2005, and repairs kept being postponed, which had an impact on the economy of the neighboring communes in the north-east of the city, as it remains used only by pedestrians and cyclists.
+In the Buzău city area, there are two bridges over Buzău River: the one crossing with DN2 to Mărăcineni, and the one connecting the city to Vadu Pașii, near the railway bridge.
+The latter one was however closed after it was destroyed by a flash flood in 2005, and repairs kept being postponed, which had an impact on the economy of the neighboring communes in the north-east of the city, as it remains used only by pedestrians and cyclists.
 Works began in the fall of 2017.
 The bridge was renovated and opened for cars and buses again in 2021.

-Two main bust stations, one in the north and one in the south next to the railway station, as well a few other secondary bus stops, are used by private transportation companies that operate services to other cities or nearby villages.
+Two main bust stations, one in the north, near the mall, and one in the south next to the railway station, as well a few other secondary bus stops, are used by private transportation companies that operate services to other cities or nearby villages.